jprotzman/signalk-venus-tanks-plugin/README.md

 configuration interface.
 Navigate to _Server->Plugin config_ and select the _Venus tanks_ tab.

-The plugin configuration pane consists simply of a list of Signal K tank paths.
+The plugin configuration page consists simply of a list of Signal K tank paths.
 Initially this list is empty: a condition which the plugin treats as an invitation to create and maintain dbus entries for all tank paths